Facilitator Support

 Facebook Empathy Circle Facilitator Support Group

-This is a weekly Zoom call where you can come and share an Empathy Circle project you have.
-This can be an intention, idea, a plan or an actual in process project.
-You get 15 minutes to share the project and get feedback and support from other facilitators.
-Or just bring any questions, challenges, success, etc. that you'd like to share.
-The dates are usually every second Friday, and are announced on the Empathy Circle Development Email List.
+Weekly Facilitators Support Group Weekly Zoom call where you can come and share an Empathy Circle project you have.
+This can be an intention, idea, a plan or an actual project in process.
+You can come to the group to receive feedback and support from other facilitators.
+Or just bring any questions, challenges, success, etc. that you would like to share.
+The dates are usually every second Friday and are announced on the Empathy Circle Development Email List.